Lasiopetalum ogilvieanum: Description

+Taxonomy

-TaxonomyLasiopetalum ogilvieanum was first formally described in 1881 by Ferdinand von Mueller in Fragmenta Phytographiae Australiae from specimens he collected near the Greenough and Irwin Rivers.
+Lasiopetalum ogilvieanum was first formally described in 1881 by Ferdinand von Mueller in Fragmenta Phytographiae Australiae from specimens he collected near the Greenough and Irwin Rivers.
 The specific epithet (ogilvieanum) honours Andrew J. Ogilvie, who accompanied Mueller on his expedition to Shark Bay.

 Distribution and habitat

 This lasiopetalum grows in heathy woodland from near Dongara to near Eneabba in the Avon Wheatbelt and Geraldton Sandplains biogeographic regions of south-western Western Australia.

+Conservation status

-Conservation statusLasiopetalum ogilvieanum is listed as "Priority One" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is known from only one or a few locations which are potentially at risk.
+Lasiopetalum ogilvieanum is listed as "Priority One" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is known from only one or a few locations which are potentially at risk.